Draxx0/Reqeefy/apps/api/README.md

 # 🇬🇧 Reqeefy Backend 🇬🇧

 I chose to use NestJS for the backend of my application because of its modular structure and ease of use.
 I opted for TypeORM to facilitate the management of my PostgreSQL database.
 Zod has been integrated to robustly validate environment variables, guaranteeing reliable system configuration.
 I use Redis as a server response cache to enhance the efficiency and responsiveness of my application.
-In addition, I've decided to adopt Docker as a development environment to quickly assemble containers containing Redis and PostgreSQL, simplifying the process of configuring my development environment in a smooth and reproducible way.
+In addition, I've decided to adopt Docker as a development environment to quickly assemble containers containing Redis and PostgreSQL, simplifying the process of configuring my development environment.

 ## Installation